-This Vietnamese restaurant is a personal favourite of mine and is the epitome of authentic Vietnamese dining.
-As implied by the name, it isn’t the easiest restaurant to reach.
-Hidden in the deep alley way of of a run down complex on 158 Pasteur Street, you have to walk up 5 floors to reach this cosy restaurant.
+This Vietnamese restaurant is a personal favorite of mine and is the epitome of authentic Vietnamese dining.
+As the name implies, it’s not the easiest restaurant to find.
+Hidden in a deep alleyway of a run down complex on 158 Pasteur Street, you have to walk up 5 floors to reach this cozy restaurant.

-However, Secret Garden definitely lives up to its name and when you see the view from the dining area it makes it worth the effort.
-Its traditional Vietnamese decoration takes you on a journey to rural Vietnam, and makes you forget you are in the biggest city in Vietnam for a while.
+Secret Garden definitely lives up to its name.
+When you see the view from the dining area it makes it worth the effort.
+Its traditional Vietnamese decoration helps you forget you’re in the biggest city in Vietnam for a while.

-The popular traditional foods on offer give you a taste of genuine Vietnamese cuisine, and although I have been to the Secret Garden many times, I can’t leave it without trying the irresistible “Dot bi Xao Bo” (Stir fried beef and spinach).
+The popular traditional foods on offer give you a taste of genuine Vietnamese cuisine.
+Although I’ve been to the Secret Garden many times, I can’t leave without trying the irresistible “Dot bi Xao Bo” (Stir-fried beef and spinach).

-Another special thing about restaurant is that from the dining area you can see the spot where the last American helicopter fled Saigon during Vietnam war.
-The photo of this event shows one of the most iconic moments of the Vietnamese war.
+From the dining area, you can see the spot where the last American helicopter fled Saigon during the Vietnam war.
+The photo of this event is one of the most iconic moments of the Vietnamese war.

 How to get there: Take a taxi to 158 Pasteur Street (next to Pho 24 food store).
 Find the alleyway which should have a sign for the Secret Garden in the entrance.
-Walk all the way past the bike parking slots and look to the left where a second sign will direct you to the restaurant.
+Walk all the way past the bike parking and then look left where a second sign will direct you to the restaurant.

 2. Pho Hoa Pasteur

-Pho is arguably the most popular Vietnamese dish around, and if you are looking for a place to enjoy this traditional dish, then look no further.
+Pho is arguably the most popular Vietnamese dish around.
+If you are looking for a place to enjoy this traditional dish, look no further.
 This restaurant specializes in pho and has served three generations of my family from my grandad to me.
 Standing at the same place for at least 50 years, Pho Hoa Pasteur is well known by the locals as one of the best in town.

-Locals come to this restaurant often as it is renowned for its generous pho portion sizes, tender beef and soup sweetness.
-I normally order a large coconut to eat with the soup, to counteract the effects of the heat that comes with most food in saigon.
+Locals come to this restaurant often for its generous pho portion sizes, tender beef, and soup sweetness.
+I normally order a coconut to eat with the soup to counteract the spiciness.

 How to get there: Take a taxi to 158 Pasteur Street or simply ask the driver to take you to Pho Hoa Pasteur and they know exactly where to go.